rdsubhas/serialize_has_many/README.md

 # Convert Parent to use serialize_has_many instead of has_many
 class Parent < ActiveRecord::Base
   include SerializeHasMany::Concern
-  serialize_has_many "<name of column>", Child,
+  serialize_has_many "<name of column>",
-    using: <JSON|YAML>,
+    Child, # Child class
+    using: JSON, # JSON, YAML, or any other ActiveRecord serializer
-    validate: <set true to validate child models when validating parent>,
+    validate: false, # Set true to validate children when validating the parent
-    reject_if: <proc to reject empty children when submitting from nested forms>
+    reject_if: Proc.new { ... } # Proc to reject empty children when submitting from nested forms
 end
 ```